The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Introduction

-To minimise $\mathcal{J}$ is to minimise the expected value of the random map $u \mapsto j(u,\cdot)$.
-This kind of problem is known to be a robust minimisation problem, which allows for the 'best outcome on average', as opposed to the deterministic case of, for a given $\xi$, minimise $u\mapsto j(u,\xi)$, which provides the best case for that that specific choice of $\xi$.
+Minimising $\mathcal{J}$ is equivalent to minimising the expected value of the random map $u \mapsto j(\cdot,u)$.
+This kind of problem is known to be a robust minimization problem, which allows for the 'best outcome on average', as opposed to the deterministic case of, for a given $\xi$, minimize $u\mapsto j(\xi,u)$, which provides the best case for that that specific choice of $\xi$.
 While mathematically interesting, this is clearly of interest in many practical settings.
-One such example is PDE-constrained optimization problems \cite{HPU08}, or specifically PDE-constrained shape optimization. \cite{DZ11,SZ92}.
+One such example is PDE-constrained optimization problems \cite{HS10,HPU08}, or specifically PDE-constrained shape optimization, \cite{DZ11,SZ92}, where the mentioned references are in the deterministic setting.